dolthub/dolt/README.md

 Finally, because Noms is content-addressed, it yields a very pleasant programming model.

 Working with Noms is ***declarative***.
-You don't `INSERT` new data, `UPDATE` existing data, or `REMOVE` old data.
+You don't `INSERT` new data, `UPDATE` existing data, or `DELETE` old data.
 You simply *declare* what the data ought to be right now.
 Noms figures out how to translate those assertions into physical updates.

 <br>